Retirement Social Security

 Rick/Adobe income tax filing form

-There are many advantages to being self-employed, but a big disadvantage is that you must pay all of your individual Social Security payroll taxes rather than splitting the cost with an employer.
+There are many advantages to being self-employed, but a big disadvantage is that you must pay all your individual Social Security payroll taxes rather than splitting the cost with an employer.

 Failing to pay these taxes could result in a lower Social Security benefit.
 More importantly, it could get you in hot water with the IRS.

-You are paying Medicare premiums
+You're paying Medicare premiums

 Have a nice day/Adobe stethoscope with clipboard and laptop